dzaporozhets/clojure-web-application/README.md

 * add remember me checkbox for authentication
 * add forget password feature
 * add email confirmation for signup
-* add an ability to change name in profile

 ## Prerequisites